StackVista/stackstate-docs/use/views/k8s-traces-perspective.md

 ---
-description: StackState v6.0
+description: Rancher Observability v6.0
 ---

 # Traces perspective

 The Traces Perspective shows spans for a component and their related metrics.
-This allows you to monitor the performance of the applications in your IT infrastructure directly in StackState.
+This allows you to monitor the performance of the applications in your IT infrastructure directly in Rancher Observability.

 Click on any span in the list to see the descendant spans that belong to it.
 When expanded, the timeline for a span shows when each descendant started and completed.